coq-community/manifesto/README.md

 ## What are its goals? ##

-### Providing a place to maintain packages that were left over by their author ###

-*This is the main objective in the first phase of the coq-community effort.*

-Unmaintained packages that are raising enough interest (either because they are libraries or plugins with many users, or because they represent interesting mathematical proofs or nice achievements) can be taken over by coq-community.
+### Collaborative maintenance of Coq packages and tools ###

+Projects can be hosted in coq-community in one of the following case:

+- the initial author has stopped maintaining the project and someone else is volunteering to do so;
+- the project has become a collective work (several community members are actively working on it);
+- the initial author is still maintaining the project but they want to encourage other community members to participate in the maintenance and possibly take over (and the project is indeed raising interest from the community);
+- the project is a tool of general interest and it makes sense to develop it collaboratively.

-Each project under the umbrella of coq-community has an official maintainer but the maintenance effort is done collaboratively.
+Each project under the umbrella of coq-community has one or several official maintainer(s) but the maintenance effort is done collaboratively.
 Users need not be afraid of volunteering to be the official maintainer of a coq-community project because they can step down at anytime.
 Changing the maintainer of a coq-community project can be done very easily without the hassle of moving its location too.
-That's why it can also make sense for a project which is actively maintained but not actively developed to move to coq-community.

 Maintenance is allowed to go much further than just updating the package to keep it compiling with newer Coq versions.
 It can also include refactorization of the code, uniformization of the style, merging with other packages, taking pieces out to put them in other libraries, and even removal of some parts that are not raising sufficient interest.
-These changes must, nonetheless, always be done with consideration for compatibility as soon as the package is a library or plugin that has users.
+These changes must, nonetheless, always be done with consideration for compatibility as soon as the package is a library, plugin or tool that has users.

-*The following two objectives will be addressed as part of a second phase of the coq-community effort.*

 ### Collaborative writing of documentation ###